Right to disconnect

 If that isn’t successful, employees or employers can go to the Fair Work Commission (the Commission) to deal with the dispute.
 The Commission can make orders or deal with the dispute in other ways.
 This includes making orders to stop an employee from refusing contact or to stop an employer from taking certain actions.

-You can read more at the Commission’s Right to disconnect disputes page.
+You can read more on the Commission’s website at Right to disconnect disputes.

 Tip: We’re different from the Fair Work Commission